-If you're not sure of the perks you can get from buying a house, here's what you should know about why it’s usually better to own.
+If you're not sure of the perks you can get from owning a house, here's what you should know about why it’s usually better to own than to rent.

 One of the major perks of buying a house is the freedom it offers compared to renting.
 When you rent from a landlord, you are limited when it comes to what you can and cannot do to your property.
 Smoking indoors is a no-no. Making major renovations like adding new countertops is also likely to be a no. Painting your walls or hanging up a TV may also be verboten in some situations, or come with a cost and expectation that you return the apartment to its original state before moving out.